GSecAwareness/LAN/part2/part2.md

 #### In Part Two, we’ll dive deeper into the configurations, focusing on setting up VLANs and Layer 2 EtherChannel for our two office locations.
 This is where we really get into the core of the network and start the building process.
 Most of the focus will be on the distribution and access layer switches.

-1)  *In Office A, configure a Layer-2 EtherChannel named PortChannel1 between DSW-A1 and DSW-A2 using a Cisco-proprietary protocol.
+***Step 1***  *In Office A, configure a Layer-2 EtherChannel named PortChannel1 between DSW-A1 and DSW-A2 using a Cisco-proprietary protocol.
 Both switches should actively try to form an EtherChannel.*

 In order to figure out the correct interfaces needed for DSW-A1, use show cdp neighbors to see the devices and  their interfaces.